 On December 12, 1944, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued to them.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
 At 4:00 a.m. the morning of December 13th, Joseph and the other POWs were awakened.

-By 8:00, the POWs were lined up, roll call was taken, and the names of the men selected for transport to Japan were called.
-The prisoners were allowed to roam the compound until they were told to "fall-in."
+By 7:00, the selected POWs were lined up and roll call was taken.
+It took until 9:00 A.M. to finish the roll call, so the prisoners were allowed to roam the compound until they were told to "fall-in."
 The men were fed a meal and than marched to Pier 7 in Manila.
 During the march down Luzon Boulevard, the POWs saw that the street cars had stopped running and many things were in disrepair.

-At the harbor, the Americans saw that the American bombers were doing a job on the Japanese transports.
-There were at least forty wrecked ships in the bay.
+The POWs saw that the American bombers were doing a job on the Japanese transports, since there were at least forty wrecked ships in the bay.
 When the POWs reached Pier 7, there were three ships docked.
 One was a old run down ship, the other two were large and in good shape.
 They soon discovered one of the two nicer ships was their ship.

 It was at this time that the POWs were allowed to sit down.
 Many of the POWs slept until 3:45 in the afternoon.
 They were awakened about 5:00 PM and boarded the Oryoku Maru for transport to Japan.